J-Soriano/ActiveDirectory/README.md

 2. Promote to DC.
 3. Created an Admin account.
 4. Install Remote Access+Routing+Direct Access and VPN(RAS) - Configured and enabled to use 1 public IP address.
 User internet facing NIC as the public IP.
-5. DC is automatically made the DNS server
+5. DC is automatically made the DNS server.
+6. Create a DHCP Server on seperate VM.
-6. Install and configure DHCP scope for the clients on the DC.
+7. Install and configure DHCP scope for the clients on the domain.
-7. Automate account creation.
+8. Automate account creation.
-8. Join the client computer to the DC.
+9. Join the client computer to the DC.

 **Windows Client**
-1. Setup Windows 10
+1. Setup Windows 10 & 11 machines.
-2. Joined domain using private IP
+2. Joined both to the domain.
 3. Prove reachability by pinging Google, Cloudflare and the DC

 ## Verification